KrishanSurela/SQL/README.md

 -   In this table, STUD_NO is a candidate key because it can uniquely identify each student.

-### Super Key:
+### Super Key->

 #### The set of attributes that can uniquely identify a tuple is known as a super key.
 For example, STUD_NO, (STUD_NO, SNAME), etc. are super keys.
 A super key is a group of single or multiple keys that identifies rows in a table.
-Here’s an example:
+Here’s an example->

 ```sql
 CREATE TABLE STUDENT (